plancsar/PlayOnUru/README.md

 <b>shardinstall-moul</b>: to install MOULa, Gehn, Open Cave and/or Minkata.
 If MOULa is installed first, the other options will copy the game files from it.

 <b>shardinstall-pots</b> (WIP): to install and configure Uru CC + Drizzle, Deep island and/or The Open Cave (PotS).
-Currently based on the 25th Anniversary app on macOS, or the GOG installer on Linux, which should be in the same folder as the script.
+Currently based on the 25th Anniversary app on macOS, or the GOG installer on Linux.
+The app or the installer should be in the same folder as the script.